Wildfire Smoke: How to Protect Yourself From Wildfire Smoke

 - Evacuate from the path of wildfires.
 Listen to the news to learn about current evacuation orders.
 Follow the instructions of local officials about when and where to evacuate.
 Take only essential items with you.
 Follow designated evacuation routes–others may be blocked–and plan for heavy traffic.

-- Protect yourself cleaning up after a fire.
+- Protect yourself by cleaning up after a fire.
 Clean-up work can expose you to ash and other products of the fire that may irritate your eyes, nose, or skin and cause coughing and other health effects.
 Learn how to protect yourself from ash.